New reactor ownership models set to cut decommissioning costs

 The new joint company, Accelerated Decommissioning Partners (ADP), will provide a one-stop final decommissioning solution for the original operator.
 ADP will provide all required regulatory, technical and financial expertise to perform the full decommissioning process, Areva and Northstar said in a joint statement February 1.

-The ADP partners are already in talks with Entergy over the decommissioning and dismantling of of two U.S. nuclear reactor sites following their expected shutdown, an Areva spokesman confirmed March 7.
+The ADP partners are already in talks with Entergy over the decommissioning and dismantling of two U.S. nuclear reactor sites following their expected shutdown, an Areva spokesman confirmed March 7.

 Negotiations will cover terms for the transfer of ownership of the sites and the used fuel inventory upon shutdown of the plants.